GoogleForCreators/web-stories-wp/readme.txt

 **Release Date:** March 18, 2021.

-* New feature: new Gutenberg blocks for displaying your stories.
+* New feature: new enhanced Gutenberg block for displaying your stories.
 * New feature: new preview mode to see how your stories look on different devices.
 * Refreshed UI in the editor and dashboard.
 * Bug fixes and performance improvements.